Eu-LISA

 The European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security and Justice (eu-LISA) is an agency of the European Union (EU) that was founded in 2011 to ensure the uninterrupted operation of large-scale IT systems within the area of freedom, security and justice (AFSJ), that are instrumental in the implementation of the asylum, border management and migration policies of the EU.
 It began its operational activities on 1 December 2012.

 The current establishing regulation entered into force on 11 December 2018, repealing the previous regulation and expanding the Agency's mandate.
 The new mandate strengthens the Agency's capacity to improve, design and develop information systems for European security, border management and migration, and broadens the scope of the Agency's work on research, innovation, testing and on the possibility to support the development of pilot projects and proofs of concept.

-eu-LISA's headquarters is in Tallinn, Estonia, whilst its operational centre is in Strasbourg, France.
-In addition, eu-LISA also has a technical backup site in St Johann im Pongau, Austria, and a liaison office in Brussels, Belgium.
-The current executive director is Krum Garkov, who assumed his role in November 2012.
+eu-LISA's headquarters are in Tallinn, Estonia, whilst its operational centre is in Strasbourg, France.
+In addition, eu-LISA also has a technical backup site in St Johann im Pongau, Austria.
+The current executive director is Tillmann Keber, who assumed the role in October 2025.